cephyn/file_tagger/README.md

 - Sort files by name, size, type, and date modified
 - Quick navigation with drive selection dropdown
 - Right-click context menu for file operations
+- Open files directly from the application
+- Open containing folder for quick access to file locations

 ### Tag Management
 - Add, edit, and delete custom tags with colors